History of the Toronto Transit Commission: Publicly operated

 Prior to the establishment of the TTC, the City of Toronto operated the city-owned system under the Toronto Civic Railways (TCR) name, which was created to serve areas to which the Toronto Railways Company did not.

 In 1920, a Provincial Act created the Toronto Transportation Commission (TTC) and, with the expiration of the TRC's franchise in 1921, the Commission took over and amalgamated nine existing fare systems within the city limits.
 Between 1921 and 1953, the TTC added 35 new routes in the city and extended 20 more.
 It also operated 23 suburban routes on a service-for-cost basis.
 It abandoned the unprofitable North Yonge Railways radial railway line.

-The Great Depression and World War II both placed heavy burdens on the ability of municipalities to finance themselves.
+The Great Depression and World War II both placed heavy financial burdens on municipalities.
 During most of the 1930s, municipal governments had to cope with general welfare costs and assistance to the unemployed.
-The TTC realized that improvements had to be made, despite the depression, and in 1936, purchased the first of the newly developed PCC streetcars.
+The TTC realized that improvements had to be made despite the depression and in 1936 purchased the first of the newly developed PCC streetcars.
 The war put an end to the depression and increased migration from rural to urban areas.
 After the war, municipalities faced the problem of extending services to accommodate the increased population.
 Ironically, the one municipal service that prospered during the war years was public transit; employers had to stagger work hours in order to avoid overcrowding the streetcars.
 Toronto continued their program of purchasing PCC cars, running the world's largest fleet, including many obtained second-hand from U.S. cities that abandoned streetcar service.